A student-eye view of university life

 “We have lost a great and passionate Canadian who believed this country had much to offer a troubled world”

 U of T often plays an Ivy League school in Hollywood.
-But its brutalist architecture makes it popular in horror and sci-fi films as well
+But it’s popular in horror and sci-fi films as well

 Woo your Valentine with a romantic vista or a secluded paradise… all without leaving campus!